refresh-bio/vclust/README.md

 ### 5.2.
 Align

-The `align` command conducts parwise sequence alignments among viral genomes and provides similarity measures like ANI and coverage (alignment fraction).
-For this purpose, Vclust uses the sensitive and efficent [LZ-ANI](https://github.com/refresh-bio/LZ-ANI) aligner, which is based on the Lempel-Ziv parsing.
+The `align` command conducts pairwise sequence alignments among viral genomes and provides similarity measures like ANI and coverage (alignment fraction).
+For this purpose, Vclust uses the [LZ-ANI](https://github.com/refresh-bio/LZ-ANI) aligner, which is based on the Lempel-Ziv parsing and achieves high sensitivity in discerning matched and mismatched nucleotides, thereby enabling accurate determination of ANI.
+Its efficiency stems from a simplified indel handling model, making LZ-ANI magnitudes faster than alignment-based tools (e.g., BLASTn, MegaBLAST) while maintaining accuracy comparable to the most sensitive BLASTn searches.

 ```bash
 # Align genome pairs filtered by the prefiltering command.